aoloe/photoTweaker/README.md

 ## For version 1.0 we have to do:

+- allow (again) selecting from the lower right corner.
+- when resizing the window the resizing of the selection is wrong (shrinks way too fast)
 - choose the right "company" (currently graphicslab.org, should it be ideale.ch?)
 - save on quit option (script mode; remove the file > save entry)
 - help / about menu entry
 - add screenshots and screencasts.
 - choose a license: gpl or bsd?
 - use the github repository as the webseite (clean up the README file)

 ## After 1.0